TamTamLovers/Echec-et-Tam-XP-edition/wp-content/plugins/maxbuttons/readme.txt

 In addition to promoting your content through MaxButtons share buttons you can also use share buttons to promote your social network profiles.
 Simply select a social icon or make a button, include the link to your profile and post the button shortcode on your page.
 Social icons are easy with MaxButtons!

 = MaxButtons Pro =

 Take your buttons to the next level with [MaxButtons Pro](https://www.maxbuttons.com/pricing/?utm_source=repombp&utm_medium=mbrepo&utm_content=MBPro&utm_campaign=repombp)!

 Our premium WordPress plugin for buttons, share buttons and social icons brings you the [best WordPress button plugin](https://maxbuttons.com/?utm_source=mprepo&utm_medium=mbrepo&utm_content=best_css3_button&utm_campaign=repobestcss3) through continuous feature updating.
 Upgrading to the Pro version allows you to add icons and images to your custom WordPress buttons.
 The Pro features allow you to do so much more!

-* **Icon Support** - Add icons to your buttons and customize placement and size.
+* **Icon Support** - Add icons and images to your buttons and customize placement and size.
 * **Multi-line text** - Add a second line of text and stylize with font, size and placement.
 * **Google Fonts** - We have included the entire set to help your buttons stand out with beautiful typography.
 * **Button Packs** - Ready to use, value priced button sets that make any site good great.
-* **Google Analytics** Event Tracking for WordPress Buttons.
+* **Google Analytics** [Event Tracking for WordPress Buttons](https://maxbuttons.com/google-analytics-event-tracking/).
 The best way to see you users’ interactions with buttons in Google Analytics.
 No coding needed.
 * **Import/Export** - Useful for backing up and/or moving your buttons.
 Also, use any of the great free icons listed on our site.
 * Include images in buttons.
 * **Button Search** - for easier management of large button sets.
-* **Font Awesome** - easiest WordPress integration
+* **Font Awesome 5** - Largest icon collection, fastest served
 * **Visual Composer** - Integrated with Visual Composer
 * **Contact Form 7** Integration
 * **Beaver Builder** Integration